-We conducted a comprehensive search of the files within the Office of Ethics, FOIA Department for records that would be responsive to your request.
-This is the component within Ex-Im Bank in which responsive records could reasonably be expected to be found.
-The search produced the attached records.
-After carefully reviewing the responsive document, we have determined that it is partially releasable, pursuant to Title 5 U.S.C. § 552(b)(5).
+We conducted a comprehensive search of the files within the Office of Legal Affairs and the Office of General Counsel for records that would be responsive to your request.
+The records are partially releasable, pursuant to Title 5 U.S.C. § 552 (b)(5) and (b)(6).
 For your convenience, we are attaching the documents to this message as a PDF file.
-Any redactions are accompanied by the corresponding FOIA exemption:
+Any redactions are accompanied by the corresponding FOIA exemptions:

 FOIA Exemption 5 protects from disclosure those inter- or intra-agency documents that are normally privileged in the civil discovery context.
 The three most frequently invoked privileges are the deliberative process privilege, the attorney work-product privilege, and the attorney-client privilege.
 Portions of the responsive documents qualify for protection under the Deliberative Process Privilege, which protects the integrity of the deliberative or decision-making processes within the agency by exempting from mandatory disclosure opinions, conclusions, and recommendations included within inter-agency or intra-agency memoranda or letters.
-After balancing harm to the deliberative process against the goal of maximizing discretionary disclosure, we further reviewed the withheld information pursuant to 5 U.S.C. § 552(b) in order to disclose all reasonably segregable information.